vanrein/ods-rpc/README.md

 A DNSSEC Respsonse is a dictionary with a number of zone lists, where the list name indicates how processing went.
-The `ok` list indicates those changes that went through fine, the `invalid` list indicates zones that have their `error` flag raised, the `badstate` list indicates zones that are in an unsuitable state for the requested command, `error` indicates other errors with the requested zone action.
+The `ok` list indicates those changes that went through fine, the `invalid` list indicates zones that have their `invalid` flag raised, the `badstate` list indicates zones that are in an unsuitable state for the requested command, `error` indicates other errors with the requested zone action.
 Any of these lists may be absent, which is equivalent to an empty list.
 All zones listed in the